kaliy/daily-coding-problem/README.md

 For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.

 You can assume that the messages are decodable.
 For example, '001' is not allowed.

+## Implement a job scheduler (Scheduler.java)

+This problem was asked by Apple.

+Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.